Mitsubishi Outlander PHEV Commercial van review

 One thing different about the new hybrid system is the addition of an 'EV priority' mode to the drive settings.
 This allows you to drive the Outlander PHEV Commercial for as long as possible on the two electric motors, at speeds of up to 84mph.

 As with the SUV, the Outlander PHEV Commercial delivers a comfortable driving experience, so in that regard it might be more appealing than an electric van.
 The interior is much more luxurious than a van's, too.
-Mitsubishi offers the Outlander PHEV Commercial in Juro trim only: standard kit includes an interior preheater, an electric parking brake, rear camera, climate control, keyless starting and Apple CarPlay and Android Auto compatibility.
+Mitsubishi offers the Outlander PHEV Commercial in Reflex trim only: standard kit includes an interior preheater, an electric parking brake, rear camera, climate control, keyless starting and Apple CarPlay and Android Auto compatibility.
 Alloy wheels, a rear spoiler, rear parking sensors, automatic headlights, rain-sensing wipers, heated front seats, DAB radio and dual-zone climate control are also included.

 The Outlander is designed for comfort rather than handling, so while you do get a relatively plush ride – certainly better than any electric van – there's a vagueness to its handling that means it’s not suited to sporty driving.
 The suspension is also firm, as it has to counter the weight of the drive system.

 The Outlander PHEV Commercial is a unique LCV that offers niche appeal to buyers.
 If you need a commercial vehicle with some off-road ability, or you’re a business user that wants something other than a van to promote their business, it's worth a look.
 But the way that UK business tax rates work at the moment means the Outlander PHEV isn’t as tax-efficient as its SUV counterpart.
-At least you benefit from the same low everyday running costs, though.
+You will at least benefit from the same low everyday running costs, though.

 For a more detailed look at the Mitsubishi Outlander PHEV Commercial, read on for the rest of our in-depth review.